Contents

 HI, I’m Paranormal Nerdom.
 I’m basically just a big nerd who can’t afford real therapy so I default to geeky tickle art instead.
 I’ve always been a science guy ultimately, but I still feel the need for a creative outlet.
 Be that filmmaking, photography, or art.

-Leggi tutto: Tickling Artists #39: Interview with Paranormal NerdomI draw what I want to see and that usually ends up being comic girls getting tickled half to death but I’ve been meaning to branch out more to other types of fandoms, though I won’t stray too far from what people seem to find value in from my page.
+Leggi tutto: Tickle Artists #39: Interview with Paranormal NerdomI draw what I want to see and that usually ends up being comic girls getting tickled half to death but I’ve been meaning to branch out more to other types of fandoms, though I won’t stray too far from what people seem to find value in from my page.
 Sometimes, I get to do commissions that are things I’d never usually draw and that can be really fun.
 As somebody with a very specific fetish, I’m more than happy to indulge others in theirs.

 2) What techniques do you use to draw?
 Do you have a favorite artist that inspires you?